yassermessahli/Intelligent-Map-Using-A-Star-Algorithm/README.md

-# Intelligent-Map-Using-A-Star-Algorithm
+# Intelligent Map Using A\* Algorithm:

-THe implementation of A* algorithm for Bejaia's map to find the best paths btween two locations 📍🗺️
+THe implementation of A\* algorithm for Bejaia's map to find the best paths btween two locations 📍🗺️